JuliaMolSim/AtomsCalculators.jl/docs/src/interface.md

 #### Remarks

 - Methods must accept keyword arguments, but they can be ignored.
 For a discussion of some standard keyword arguments that a calculator may wish to support see [Reserved Keyword Arguments](@ref keywordargs).
-- If a calculator does not implement a function, then it can simply choose to provide that method.
+- If a calculator does not implement a function, then it can simply choose not to provide that method.
 A simulator that relies on that function will then simply fail.
 For example a QM/MM force mixing scheme may be unable to provide `potential_energy`.

 ### Extended high-level interface